 Watching meerkats in South Africa?
 Is it worth it?
-Isn’t it rather the “Big Five” that you must have seen in South Africa?
+Isn’t it instead the “Big Five” that you must have seen in South Africa?

-No, because South Africa’s wildlife has a lot to offer and meerkats are definitely one of them.
+No, because South Africa’s wildlife has much to offer, and meerkats are one of them.
 Oudtshoorn is an almost ideal place for this.
-Oudtshoorn passes many vacationers on your way to the Garden Route and can be used perfectly for a stop during your vacation.
+Oudtshoorn passes many vacationers on your way to the Garden Route and can be used ideally for a stop during your vacation.

 Oudtshoorn and meerkats